 - Operations – Who is going to run the business?
-What roles will be involved for day to day operation?
-Is the business scale-able?
+What roles will be involved in the day-to-day operation?
+Is the business scaleable?

 - Financing – Is there a need to raise capital/money to get started?
 If so, how much is needed?
 How will you get it/who will provide it?

 - Goals & Objectives – What do you want to achieve with the business?
-Write your goals down so you can track to them.
-Set goals that are of challenge but yet still realistically attainable and set metrics to track your progress.
+Write your goals down so you can track them.
+Set goals that are a challenge but yet still realistically attainable and set metrics to track your progress.

-- Sole Proprietorship – A sole proprietorship is setup as a single business owner.
-Profits are taxed at the sole proprietors individual tax rates, unlike corporations with other tax obligations and schedules.
+A sole proprietorship is set up as a single business owner.
+Profits are taxed at the sole proprietor’s individual tax rates, unlike corporations with other tax obligations and schedules.

-Cons: Owners are personally liable if lawsuit.
-Personal assets such as houses, cars, etc… can be lost in lawsuit against business.
+Cons: Owners are personally liable if a lawsuit occurs.
+Personal assets such as houses, cars, etc. can be lost in a lawsuit against the business.

 Pros: Similar to Sole Prop, easy to set up & get going.
 Pass-thru taxation, file taxes on individual tax returns.